Champadangar Bou

 Champadangar Bou was a Bengali drama film directed by Nirmal Dey.
 This film was based on the story of Tarashankar Bandyopadhyay.
 This movie was released on 1954 in the banner of Nirmal Dey Productions.
 The music direction was done by Manabendra Mukhopadhyay.
-This movie starring Uttam Kumar, Sabitri Chatterjee, Kanu Banerjee, Tulsi Chakraborty, and Anubha Gupta in the lead roles.
+This movie stars Uttam Kumar, Sabitri Chatterjee in lead roles and Kanu Banerjee, Tulsi Chakraborty, and Anubha Gupta play in the important supporting roles.
+There is another film named Chapa Dangar Bou in Dhallywood industry which was released in 1986.